evoldoers/historian/README.md

-  -kmatch &lt;k&gt;     Length of kmers for pre-filtering heuristic (default 6) -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchoff      No kmer threshold, do full DP
+  -kmatch &lt;k&gt;     Length of kmers for pre-filtering heuristic (default 6) -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory -kmatchoff      No kmer threshold, do full DP

 Following construction of the guide alignment, a tree is estimated using a distance matrix method.
-By default this is neighbor-joining.
+By default this is UPGMA.

   -upgma          Use UPGMA to estimate tree (default for MCMC) -nj             Use neighbor-joining, not UPGMA, to estimate tree -jc             Use Jukes-Cantor-like estimates for distance matrix

-If you are confident the guide alignment & tree should be reasonably obvious, and just want to get on to reconstruction as quickly as possible:
+Some common settings (the default is somewhere in between these extremes):

-  -fast           Run fast.
+  -careful        Run in careful mode.
 Shorthand for the following:
-                   -profminpost .01 -profmaxstates 5000
+                   -allspan -kmatchoff -band 40 -profminpost .001 -profmaxmem 5.000000 -refine

-  -faster         Run even faster.
+  -fast           Run in fast mode.
 Shorthand for the following:
                    -rndspan -kmatchn 3 -band 10 -profmaxstates 1 -jc -norefine

 Model-fitting and event-counting options